polkadot-developers/substrate-docs/content/md/en/docs/reference/transaction-format.md

 The transaction queue regularly calls signed extensions to keep checking that a transaction is valid before it gets put in the ready queue.
 This is a useful safeguard for verifying that transactions won't fail in a block.
-They are commonly used to enforce some validation, spam and replay protection logic needed by the transaction pool.
+They are commonly used to enforce validation logic to protect the transaction pool from spam and replay attacks.

-By default in FRAME, a signed extension can hold any of the following types:
+In FRAME, a signed extension can hold any of the following types by default:

 - `AccountId`: to encode the sender's identity.
 - `Call`: to encode the pallet call to be dispatched.
 This data is used to calculate transaction fees.